Sharp lower error bounds for strong approximation of SDEs with a drift coefficient of H\"older or Sobolev regularity using a Weierstra{\ss} scale: Introduction and main results

 with deterministic initial value $x_0\in\R$, drift coefficient $\mu\colon\R\to\R$ and a one-dimensional driving Brownian motion $W=(W_t)_{t\in[0,1]}$.
 Note that the SDE~\eqref{sde0} has a unique strong solution if $\mu$ is bounded and measurable, see~\cite{V80}.

-In this article we study the complexity of strong approximation of the solution $X$ of the SDE~\eqref{sde0} at the final time point $1$ by numerical methods based on finitely many evaluations of the driving Brownian motion $W$.
+In this article, we study the complexity of strong approximation of the solution $X$ of the SDE~\eqref{sde0} at the final time $1$ by numerical methods based on finitely many evaluations and finitely many integrals of the driving Brownian motion $W$.